Uncovering variability in human driving behavior through automatic extraction of similar traffic scenes from large naturalistic datasets: Introduction

 A method to automatically extract similar traffic scenes from naturalistic datasets would support studies into driver behavior variability on both operational and tactical levels.
 With such a method, the trajectories in response to an initial scene can be studied, both in terms of operational and tactical characteristics.
 However, to the best of our knowledge, all the methods that have been proposed to automatically extract traffic \textit{scenarios} from the data cannot extract traffic \textit{scenes}.

 This paper proposes a method to automatically extract similar traffic scenes from large naturalistic datasets (for a schematic overview, see Figure~\ref{fig:steps}).
-To further specify the part of the initial traffic scene relevant for comparing human responses, we introduce the concept of \textit{traffic context}.
+We introduce the concept of \textit{traffic context} to specify the part of the initial traffic scene that is relevant for comparing human responses.
 We define \textit{traffic context} as all positions and velocities of all surrounding vehicles at a given time.
 Compared to the complete traffic scene, the traffic context excludes scenery and the state of the ego vehicle.
 Therefore, the traffic context represents the aspects of the scene the ego-vehicle is responding to.

-Our proposed method hinges on the concept of a distance metric to express the difference between instances of traffic context.
-We use the Hausdorff distance for mathematical sets~\cite{Hausdorff1914} as a distance metric to find the closest available scene to a manually-selected example of the traffic context of interest.
-An implementation of the method is provided on GitHub~\cite{Siebinga2022} as an extension of the traffic visualization software TraViA~\cite{Siebinga2021}.
+We use a distance metric to express the difference between traffic contexts.
+With such a measurable distance, it becomes possible to automatically find scenes that are similar to a manually-selected example.
+However, such a distance metric for traffic scenes does not readily exist.
+Therefore, we propose to convert the traffic context to a mathematical set and use the Hausdorff distance for mathematical sets~\cite{Hausdorff1914}.
+An implementation of our method is provided on GitHub\footnote{\href{https://github.com/tud-hri/hausdorffsceneextraction}{github.com/tud-hri/hausdorffsceneextraction}} as an extension of the traffic visualization software TraViA~\cite{Siebinga2021}.
 We validated the method in a case study using the highD dataset, where we show that this method is practically applicable and provides insight into the operational and tactical variability of driver behavior.